yrechtman/manny-tracker/README.md

 Daily behavior tracking app for Manny the dog.
 Designed for quick once-a-day logging with a "Normal Day" one-tap option.

+## instructions for claude
+I NEVER UNDER ANY CIRCUMSTANCES want to have branches or PRs.
+I want to commit everything straight to main

 ## Features

 - **Daily Log** — Track demand barking, reactivity, enrichment, medication, and notes